 Brandi Kruse is an investigative reporter for KIRO Radio, the CBS Radio affiliate in Seattle, Wash.
-She currently heads KIRO Radio’s new investigative unit, “On Assignment.”
+She currently heads KIRO Radio’s award-winning investigative unit, “On Assignment.”

 In 2013, she was named “Best Reporter” in Seattle by the Seattle Weekly.

 Kruse has helped break such stories as the trend of undercooked meat at Burger King restaurants nationwide, and was the first American reporter to travel to Central America to interview Jason Puracal, a U.S. citizen who was wrongly imprisoned in Nicaragua.
 He later credited her interview with helping to secure his release.
-She is a three-time Murrow award-winning journalist in radio for her work on the Burger King story, the Puracal case and the Port of Seattle Occupy protests in December 2011.
+She has also covered such stories as the Skagit River bridge collapse and the deadly mudslide in Oso, Wash., that claimed 43 lives.

 (Photo: Kruse is shown interviewing Seattle Superhero Phoenix Jones during the 2013 May Day riots.
 Photo/Christopher Bell)

 A 2010 graduate of broadcast journalism at the University of Nebraska in Lincoln, she was honored at the Hearst Journalism Awards as the top radio news student in the country.
 Before coming to KIRO-FM, Kruse worked for CBS News in New York City on video elements of CBSnews.com, then for the affiliate news service of ABC News Radio.